gnapse/org-ui/src/components/flash/README.md

 ```

 The flash message will auto hide after the configured amount of time given in milliseconds (with a
-sane default, so you don't need to provide it all the time).
+sane default of about 5 seconds, so you don't need to provide it all the time).

 ## Usage after confirm